Multi-level marketing: United States

 MLM businesses operate in all 50 U.S. states.
 Businesses may use terms such as "affiliate marketing" or "home-based business franchising".
-Some sources say that all MLM companies are essentially pyramid schemes, even if they are legal.
+Some scholars say that all MLM companies are essentially pyramid schemes, even if they are legal.

+Utah has been named the "unofficial world capital of multi-level marketing and direct sales companies" and is home to at least 15 major MLMs, more MLMs per capita than any other state.
+The high population of members of the Church of Jesus Christ of Latter-day Saints, with many members having missionary training, philosophy of self-reliance, and traditional gender roles, have been seen by scholars as contributors to its prevalence in Utah.
+The initials MLM have often sardonically been referred to as "Mormons Losing Money" as a result.

 The U.S. Federal Trade Commission (FTC) states: "Steer clear of multilevel marketing plans that pay commissions for recruiting new distributors.
 They're actually illegal pyramid schemes.
 Why is pyramiding dangerous?
 Because plans that pay commissions for recruiting new distributors inevitably collapse when no new distributors can be recruited.
 And when a plan collapses, most people—except perhaps those at the very top of the pyramid—end up empty-handed."

 In a 2004 Staff Advisory letter to the Direct Selling Association, the FTC states:Much has been made of the personal, or internal, consumption issue in recent years.
 In fact, the amount of internal consumption in any multi-level compensation business does not determine whether or not the FTC will consider the plan a pyramid scheme.
 The critical question for the FTC is whether the revenues that primarily support the commissions paid to all participants are generated from purchases of goods and services that are not simply incidental to the purchase of the right to participate in a money-making venture.

-The Federal Trade Commission warns "Not all multilevel marketing plans are legitimate.
-Some are pyramid schemes.
-It's best not to get involved in plans where the money you make is based primarily on the number of distributors you recruit and your sales to them, rather than on your sales to people outside the plan who intend to use the products."